 Piglets Raised to Weaning Age =75%

-Erma farrowed with eight beautiful piglets in August 2019.
+Erma farrowed with her second litter of eight beautiful piglets in August 2019.
 We suspect a predator pressure caused four to perished.

 JWM Big Sky